Python Web Scraping in 2025: Tools, Tips & Proxies

 soup_parser = BeautifulSoup(page_html, "html.parser")

-Let's print the results to see:
+Print the results to check:

 print(extracted_titles)